arunsrin/arunsrin.mkdocs/home/notes/kafka.md

 a change stream.
 Also called **CDC** (Change Data Capture).
 I guess it’s a stream that replays all the add/edit/remove actions done on that table.

-*Ooh is this what Apache Spark etc. build on top of, to aggregate data over buckets and write queries etc.?*

 ## Topics